Radiative corrections to decay branching ratios of the CP-odd Higgs boson in two Higgs doublet models: Decay pattern of the CP-odd Higgs boson in the nearly alignment scenario

 \subsection{Discrimination of Types of the Yukawa interaction in the 2HDMs}

 In this subsection, we discuss the discrimination of the types of 2HDMs by the decays of the CP-odd Higgs boson.
 Since $\Gamma_{Af\bar{f}}^{P, \mathrm{tree}}$ is proportional to $\zeta_{f}$, we can discriminate the types of 2HDMs by the correlations among $\BR(A\to f\bar{f})$.
-We study the correlation between $\BR(A\to \tau\tau)$ and $\BR(A\to bb)$ including the NLO EW and higher-order QCD corrections in Type-I, Type-II, Type-X and Type-Y in Scenario~B and Scenario~C.
+We study the correlation between $\BR(A\to \tau\bar{\tau})$ and $\BR(A\to b\bar{b})$ including the NLO EW and higher-order QCD corrections in Type-I, Type-II, Type-X and Type-Y in Scenario~B.

-In Fig.~\ref{corr_BrA800_B}, we show the correlation between $\BR(A\to \tau\tau)$ and $\BR(A\to bb)$ in Scenario~B. The color differences correspond to the values of $\tan{\beta}$ and $\abs{c_{\beta-\alpha}}$ in the left and right panels, respectively.
-From the left panel of Fig.~\ref{corr_BrA800_B}, we can see that both $\BR(A\to \tau\tau)$ and $\BR(A\to bb)$ become small in Type-I, while both of them can take several dozens of percent due to the $\tan{\beta}$ enhancement in Type-II.
-On the other hand, $\BR(A\to \tau\tau)$ can be large in Type-X, while $\BR(A\to bb)$ becomes large in Type-Y. We note that $A\to bb$ and $A\to \tau\tau$ can be dominant when $c_{\beta-\alpha}\approx0$ as we can see from the right panel of Fig.~\ref{corr_BrA800_B}.
-Therefore, the types of the Yukawa interactions can be discriminated by examining the decay pattern of the CP-odd Higgs boson even in $c_{\beta-\alpha}\simeq0$ in Scenario~B. In this case, it would be difficult to measure the deviation in the SM-like Higgs boson couplings.
-On the other hand, if $c_{\beta-\alpha}\neq0$, the main decay modes are $A\to tt$ and $A\to Zh$, and both $\BR(A\to bb)$ and $\BR(A\to \tau\tau)$ tend to be below per mille.
-However, we can use the measurement of SM-like Higgs boson couplings to discriminate the types of 2HDMs in this case~\cite{Kanemura:2014bqa, Kanemura:2019kjg}.
+In Fig.~\ref{corr_BrA800_B}, we show the correlation between $\BR(A\to \tau\bar{\tau})$ and $\BR(A\to b\bar{b})$ in Scenario~B. The color differences correspond to the values of $\tan{\beta}$ and $\Delta m$ in the left and right panels, respectively.
+In Scenario~B, there is $A\to ZH$, and it can be dominant depending on $\Delta m$.
+From the left panel of Fig.~\ref{corr_BrA800_B}, we can see that both $\BR(A\to \tau\bar{\tau})$ and $\BR(A\to b\bar{b})$ become small in Type-I, while both of them can take several dozens of percent due to the $\tan{\beta}$ enhancement in Type-II.
+On the other hand, $\BR(A\to \tau\bar{\tau})$ can be large in Type-X, while $\BR(A\to b\bar{b})$ becomes large in Type-Y. From the right panel of Fig.~\ref{corr_BrA800_B}, we can see that both of $\BR(A\to \tau\bar{\tau})$ and $\BR(A\to b\bar{b})$ can be several dozens of percent if $\Delta m\lesssim 150$ GeV, while they are below 1\% when $\Delta m\simeq 400$ GeV.
+Therefore, we can discriminate the types of 2HDMs by examining the decay pattern of the CP-odd Higgs boson if $\Delta m$ is not so large.
+We note that $A\to b\bar{b}$ and $A\to \tau\bar{\tau}$ can be dominant when $c_{\beta-\alpha}\approx0$.
+Therefore, the types of Yukawa interactions can be discriminated by examining the decay pattern of the CP-odd Higgs boson even in the case with $c_{\beta-\alpha}\simeq0$, where it would be difficult to measure the deviation in the SM-like Higgs boson couplings.
+When $\Delta m$ is large, we have sizable deviations in the SM-like Higgs boson couplings as discussed in Sec.~\ref{subsec: scenarioB}, and the measurement of SM-like Higgs boson couplings can be used to study the types of 2HDMs~\cite{Kanemura:2014bqa, Kanemura:2019kjg}.
 Therefore, the decay pattern of the CP-odd Higgs boson and the deviation in the SM-like Higgs boson couplings play a comprehensive role, and we can determine the types of 2HDMs by using them.